maddouri/dynalo/README.md

     void close(native::handle lib_handle);
     ```

-* Look up a function in the shared library and return pointer to it
+* Look up a function in the shared library and return a pointer to it

     ```cpp
     template <typename FunctionSignature>